yasharthratan/yasharthratan/README.md

 * I am [Yasharth Tripathi](https://www.linkedin.com/in/yasharth-tripathi-68612a196/) :blush:	 .
 I am a sophomore at VIT Vellore pursuing B.Tech  in Computer Science .  :satellite:

-* I am a Front-end Developer and want to become a Full stack developer in the near future  :sparkles:.
+* I am a Full stack Developer  :sparkles:.

 * I am also experienced in Management (Opearations,Events) and Marketing (Digital Marketing,Offline Marketing,SEO) :sparkler:.

 * I am always looking for challenging work opportunities ahead :file_cabinet: .

-* I am currently brushing up my skills and plan to learn and explore Backend, Machine Learning in the future :fireworks:.
+* I am currently brushing up my skills and plan to learn and explore Machine Learning in the future :fireworks:.

 * I am willing to work on free-lance projects and love to  contribute to open source projects :bulb: